 Mobile devices such as smartphones, laptops and tablets require special security controls owing to the increased threat to data that working on the move presents.
 At a minimum the following controls should be implemented on any mobile device used to store or access internal or confidential data:

-- Protected from unauthorised access by at least a 4-digit PIN or a passphrase;
+- Protected from unauthorised access by using a PIN or a passphrase

-- Currently receiving software updates from the manufacturer and other 3rd parties; and
+- Currently receiving software updates from the manufacturer and other 3rd parties